sriramss/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 # the ncns peer with each other at a high stratum, and choose ncn-m001 (statum 8 or lower) in the event of a tie
 local stratum 10 orphan

-# The nodes should have a max of 9 peers and should not include themselves in the list
+# All nodes should have a max of 8 peers and should not include themselves in the list.
 peer ncn-m001 minpoll -2 maxpoll 9 iburst
 peer ncn-m003 minpoll -2 maxpoll 9 iburst
 peer ncn-s001 minpoll -2 maxpoll 9 iburst